'Excuse me,' Mallory interrupted, 'would it be OK if we carried her around and she touched each bag?'”

 Amazing..
 I don't think there will ever be an act of sportsmanship of this magnitude.
 Simply awesome!!

-Ray B. over 4 years ago from Lincoln, NE
+Ray B. almost 5 years ago from Lincoln, NE

 This story really touched my heart as it has for so very many.
 I have a friend who played basketball at Central Washington under the same coach.
 I live in Lincoln, NE and when I saw this billboard today, I just couldn't believe it....
 Imagine this billboard being in Lincoln,NE..WOW !